TimmHess/UnrealImageCapture/README.md

 #
 ## Save Image Data to Disk
-To do so, in each tick of the `CaptureManager` we look up the first element of the `RenderQueue`, if its `RenderFence` is completed then we save the image to disk, else we do nothing.
+To do so, in each tick of the `CaptureManager` we look up the first element of the `RenderQueue`, if it's `RenderFence` is completed and also whether the data is ready to read.
+Only if both check-out true, we proceed with saving the image to disk.

-The last thing we need is a procedure to write to disk, preferably without blocking our `GameThread`.
+The last thing we need is a procedure to write the data to disk, preferably without blocking our `GameThread`.
 >We implement an [asynchronous](https://wiki.unrealengine.com/Using_AsyncTasks) procedure storing the data to disk.

 **CaptureManager.h**